aiven/devportal/docs/products/postgresql/howto/identify-pg-slow-queries.rst

 ``Total (ms)``          Total time spent executing the statement
 ==================      =======================================================================

-You can also create custom queries using the ``pg_stat_statements`` view and use all the `available columns <https://www.postgresql.org/docs/current/pgstatstatements.html>`_ to your investigate your use case.
+You can also create custom queries using the ``pg_stat_statements`` view and use all the `available columns <https://www.postgresql.org/docs/current/pgstatstatements.html>`_ to investigate your use case.

 Pre-requisites
 ''''''''''''''